Money Madness: AP analysis shows growing gap in NCAA payouts

 From 1997-2018, the Big Ten Conference has been paid the most at $340 million, while the Southwest Athletic Conference has earned $25 million, nearly the minimum it can earn given that all leagues make money from their teams that qualify automatically.

 How it works: Each distribution year is assigned a value for a single unit, which is then applied to bids and most wins earned by conferences over the previous six tournaments.
-The NCAA last paid $273,500 per unit for tournament results from 2012-2017.
+The $216 million doled out last year amounted to $273,500 per unit for tournament results from 2012-2017.

-The Power Five conferences earned 47.5 percent of NCAA Tournament units from 2002-13.
-From 2014-18, those same conferences — which also rake in billions from media rights deals, conference networks and postseason football — earned 55.3 percent of NCAA Tournament units.
+The Power Five conferences earned 47.5 percent of tournament units from 2002-13.
+From 2014-18, those same conferences — which also rake in billions from media rights deals, conference networks and postseason football — earned 55.3 percent of units.

 Some of that has come at the expense of the Big East, which was picked apart during realignment and reconfigured from 16 teams to 10.
+The Big East earned 8.3 percent of units from 2014-18 after earning 12.4 percent from 2002-13.
 Still, with a 12-year, $500 million television contract with Fox and no major college football to support, the Big East is in much better shape than others outside the Power Five.

 Units earned by the 26 other Division I conferences have fallen from 39.4 percent from 2002-13 to 36.4 percent since.
 The decline tracks with a falling number of at-large bids going to conferences outside the Power Five and Big East.